1. Home

 Secondary Support

-• Floor Beams: Supporting slabs and transferring weight to primary columns.
+• Floor Beams: supporting slabs and transferring weight to primary columns.

 Advantages of H-Beams in Steel Structures